Building a big and powerful chest can be a challenge if you focus on the wrong exercises and reps.

 So, if your bench press max is 300 lbs you will want to make sure you are doing sets of 210-240 lbs at minimum.

 “Repping out” and chasing the “pump” in the 15-20 rep range may feel good, but the pump is short-lived, and it won’t translate into maximal muscle growth.

 If you’ve spent years solely chasing the pump, you will experience a serious surge in gains by switching to this training methodology.

 The biggest mistake that many people make with their chest workouts is that they don’t focus on big, compound lifts.

 This is the problem with so many training routines.
 Stick with the proven basic lifts that work.

-If you want your chest to grow, stick with the big three: barbell & dumbbell bench press, barbell & dumbbell incline press, heavy dips.
+If you want your chest to grow, stick with the big three: barbell and dumbbell bench press, barbell and dumbbell incline press, and heavy dips.